 The API is written assuming that the end user is deploying through a console program, a portal UI or some automated process.
-This program will be something written by a third party to facilitate deployment onto a grid fabric or other network infrastructure which is running instances of the CDDLM basic services.
-The API is not intended for direct invocation by end-user applications, but by front end applications that provide the interface to the grid infrastructure.
+This program will be something written by a third party to facilitate deployment onto a grid fabric or other network infrastructure which is running the relevant CDDLM services.

-4.1 Use Cases
+3.1 Use Cases